akash-network/docs/tokens-and-wallets/leap.md

 ![image](https://github.com/Dimokus88/docs/assets/23629420/d6c722fc-e526-479b-ae63-f83ce0696dd9)

 8\. **Write down your Mnemonic Seed 12 word phrase on a piece of paper.** You’ll need these for the next step and if you loose your account information the mnemonic is the only way to get it back.
-Click "I have saved it somewhere safe.".
+Click "**I have saved it somewhere safe.**".

 ![image](https://github.com/Dimokus88/docs/assets/23629420/08048f1c-4293-48a3-91fa-e0ec16c199f4)